natalicot/Developer_container_tools/RancherDesktop/README.md

 [official website](https://rancherdesktop.io/)

 ### About

 - Rancher Desktop is an open-source desktop application for Mac, Windows and Linux.
-It provides Kubernetes and container management.

 - The version of Kubernetes you choose

-- Ability to test upgrading Kubernetes to a new version and see how your workloads respond

-- Run containers, and build, push, and pull images (powered by nerdctl & kim)
+- Run containers, and build, push, and pull images (powered by nerdctl & kim).

-- Expose an application in Kubernetes for local access
+- Rancher cannot run multiple clusters at ones.
+And doesn’t support a multiple node cluster.

 ### Get started